Petition (horse): 1947: three-year-old season

 Petition began his second season in the Henry VIII Stakes at Hurst Park Racecourse, a trial race for the 2000 Guineas, and won by ten lengths from Sayajirao.
 Following this race he was considered the only horse likely to challenge the undefeated Tudor Minstrel in the Guineas, but his chance was lost just before the start when he reared up and fell backwards.
 He ran in the race but made no impression and finished unplaced, returning with a back injury which kept him off the racecourse for three months.

 Petition reappeared at Goodwood for the one-mile Sussex Stakes, which was then a race restricted to three-year-olds.
 He finished second, beaten by Tudor Minstrel's unbeaten stable companion Combat.
 On his only other race of the season he was again matched against Tudor Minstrel in the Knight's Royal Stakes at Ascot in September.
 On this occasion he finished third behind Tudor Minstrel and the French-trained seven-year-old Vagabond.

 1948: four-year-old season

 On his four-year-old debut, Petition recorded his first success for a year when he won the Victoria Cup, a seven furlong handicap race carrying a weight of 129 pounds.
 He next ran in the Rous Memorial Stakes at Royal Ascot where he was unsuited by the slow pace and finished second to his only rival Oros.
 In July he was moved up in distance for one of Britain's most prestigious and valuable weight-for-age races, the Eclipse Stakes over ten furlongs at Sandown Park Racecourse.
-He was ridden by Ken Gethin, he started at 8/1 in a field which included Migoli (who had won the race in 1947), Sayajirao and the future American champion Noor.
+Ridden by Ken Gethin, he started at 8/1 in a field which included Migoli (who had won the race in 1947), Sayajirao and the future American champion Noor.
 Petition produced a late run to win by a short head from Sayajirao with Noor in third place.